 *UK/EU students are eligible to apply for funding via the Student Loans Company.

-**Students are required to register with the Awarding Body within four (4) weeks of enrolment.
+**Students are required to register with the awarding body within four weeks of enrollment.